Welcome to my manifesto of depth and darkness, the background photo was taken during the April new moon at about 3am. Click the plus to open sections.

 The planets appear like stars in the night sky, but they are generally brighter and don’t twinkle as much.
 Unlike the stars, planets do not emit their own light, what we see is sunlight reflected off their surface.
 Mercury and Venus are the two planets closest to the sun, both reaching scorching temperatures of well over 400°C, although Mercury is extremely cold at night.
 As both planets are closer to the sun than Earth, we can never see them at midnight when we are facing away from the sun.
 The following drawing shows why:

-As they are closer to the sun than Earth, they can only be seen in the night sky around either sunrise or sunset.
+As they are closer to the sun than Earth, they can only be seen in the night sky shortly before sunrise or after sunset.
 Venus is the brightest object in the night sky, only the moon and the sun are brighter.

 6.2: Outer planets